Allen-1242/TangledFeatures/README.md

 TangledFeatures provides a feature selection method that is meant to be fed into a linear or logistic regression.
 The algorithm handles the interrelationships between variables using a mix of correlation and graph theory methods.

+Please note that the package is currently submitted to CRAN and awaiting approval.
+CRAN submissions unfortunately take a long time.

 ## Installation